 Las Vegas's Vehicular Homicide charge is the most serious DUI charge.
 It is a Category A - the most severe felony category in Nevada - and can carry a life sentence.
 If you are charged with vehicular homicide, you should immediately contact the Goodwin Law Group, PLLC.
 A Nevada DUI attorney like Charles Goodwin will be necessary.
 These cases are serious, and getting an attorney involved sooner rather than later can help your chances of success.

-A TL;DR on the penalties for a Nevada Vehicular Homicide charge:
+A TL;DR on the penalties for a Las Vegas Vehicular Homicide charge:

-A conviction for Vehicular Homicide in Nevada requires proving several elements.
+A conviction for Vehicular Homicide in Las Vegas requires proving several elements.
 The statute, NRS 484C.130 states: